groyal/multicastaudioclient/README.md

-# multicastaudioclient
+# multicastaudioclient for Linux
-Python Multicast Audio Client for Linux portaudio
+Python Multicast Audio Client for Linux and pulse audio

 This is a python multicast client that supports TX/TX multicast RTP traffic.
 It was developed using Ubuntu 22.04 and uses portaudio.